Clinical Psychology Psy.D.

 - The minimum GPA required for consideration is 3.3 (out of 4.0).

-- A minimum grade of "B" in the following undergraduate courses: Introductory Psychology, Psychological Statistics, Research Design, Abnormal Psychology.
+- A minimum grade of "B" in the following undergraduate courses: Psychological Statistics, Research Design, Abnormal Psychology.

 - Record of having taken at least two of the following courses: Personality, Social Psychology, Developmental Psychology, Learning and/or Cognition, Health Psychology, Tests and Measurement, Theories of Psychotherapy, Psychology of Substance Abuse.

-- Record of taking the GRE test.
+- Record of taking the GRE test within the past 5 years.
 Average GRE scores for previous successful applicants are available at http://class.georgiasouthern.edu/psychology/psyd/.
 The GRE Psychology (subject) test is required only for those students who did not earn either a Bachelor's or a Master's degree in psychology.

 - Three letters of recommendation from former professors or appropriate employers/advisors.